JuliaNLSolvers/NLsolve.jl/README.md

 First, note that the function `f!` computes the residuals of the nonlinear system, and stores them in a preallocated vector passed as second argument.
 Similarly, the function `g!` computes the Jacobian of the system and stores it in a preallocated matrix passed as second argument.
+Residuals and Jacobian functions can take different shapes, see below.

 Second, when calling the `nlsolve` function, it is necessary to give a starting point to the iterative algorithm.